zolrath/wemux/README.md

   `/etc/wemux.conf` file's `host_list` array.

     host_list=(zolrath hostusername csagan brocksampson)

+### Pair Mode
+  Pair mode can be disabled, only allowing clients to attach to the server in mirror mode by setting `allow_pair_mode="false"`

+### Default Client Mode
+ When clients enter 'wemux' with no arguments by default it will first attempt to join an existing pair mode session.
+If there is no pair session it will start a mirror mode session.
+ By setting default_client_mode to "pair", 'wemux' with no arguments will always join a pair mode session, even if it has to create it.

+  This can be changed by setting `default_client_mode="pair"`

+### Changing Hostnames

+  The ability to change hostnames can be disabled entirely by setting `allow_host_change="false"`

+### Listing Hostnames

+  Listing hostnames can be disabled by setting `allow_host_list="false"`

 ### Announcements
   When a user joins a session in either mirror or pair mode, a message is